|

 write to the Referee and ask to have the case reopened.

-only if you give a good reason why you did not present the information at
+you give a good reason why you did not present the information at the

 will not be reopened unless you prove to the Referee that you had a good